Attriumph/Interview-Problem-Summary/Front-end Interview/README.md

 ## Map vs Object
 1. Key field: in Object, the keys MUST be simple types — either integer or string or symbols.
    But in Map it can be any data type (an object, an array, etc…).
-2. Element order: in Map, original order of elements (pairs) is preserved(so iterable), while in Object, it isn’t.
+2. Element order: in Map, insertion order of elements (pairs) is preserved(so iterable), while in Object, it isn’t.
 3. Inheritance: Map is an instance of Object
 4. compared with object, map has a lot of convenient method for data operation, such as size(), remove element, forEach

 ## Array VS set
 1. set does not have duplicates, so when we need non-duplicate, we better use set
+2. Checking whether an element exists in a collection using indexOf for arrays is slow.
-2. array is better  when we need quick access to element by index and do heavy modification
+3. array is better  when we need quick access to element by index and do heavy modification
+4. Set objects let you delete elements by their value.
+With an array you would have to splice based on an element's index.---set.delete('foo');
 ## The way to judge the data type in js
 1. Object.prototype.toString.call(), return [Object，type]
 2. jquery.type();